telepilotco/n8n-nodes-telepilot/README.md

 ### Manual installation

-To get started install the package in your n8n root directory:
+To get started install the package in your `~/.n8n/nodes` directory:

 `npm install @telepilotco/n8n-nodes-telepilot`